ryan12900/codewirePublic/server/controllers/README.md

 * **validateSignUp** - Checks that the sign up request is valid (_ex_. there are no empty fields, etc..).
 * **registerUser** - Registers the user.
 * **loginUser** - Logs in user and returns JWT Bearer token.
+* **weatherController** - returns weather information in JSON format of specified city.